Population exchange between Greece and Turkey: The road to the exchange

 According to some sources, the population exchange, albeit messy and dangerous for many, was executed fairly quickly by respected supervisors.
-If the goal of the exchange was to achieve ethnic-national homogeneity, then this was achieved by both Turkey and Greece.
+If the goal of the exchange was to ostensibly achieve religious homogeneity, then this was achieved by both Turkey and Greece.
 For example, in 1906, nearly 20 percent of the population of present-day Turkey was non-Muslim, but by 1927, only 2.6 percent was.

 The architect of the exchange was Fridtjof Nansen, commissioned by the League of Nations.
 As the first official high commissioner for refugees, Nansen proposed and supervised the exchange, taking into account the interests of Greece, Turkey, and West European powers.
 As an experienced diplomat with experience resettling Russian and other refugees after the First World War, Nansen had also created a new travel document for displaced persons of the World War in the process.
 He was chosen to be in charge of the peaceful resolution of the Greek-Turkish war of 1919–22.
-Although a compulsory exchange on this scale had never been attempted in modern history, Balkan precedents, such as the Greco-Bulgarian population exchange of 1919, were available.
+Although a compulsory exchange on this scale had never been attempted in modern history, Balkan precedents, such as the Greek–Bulgarian population exchange of 1919, were available.
 Because of the unanimous decision by the Greek and Turkish governments that minority protection would not suffice to ameliorate ethnic tensions after the First World War, population exchange was promoted as the only viable option.

 According to representatives from Ankara, the "amelioration of the lot of the minorities in Turkey' depended 'above all on the exclusion of every kind of foreign intervention and of the possibility of provocation coming from outside'.

 This could be achieved most effectively with an exchange, and 'the best guarantees for the security and development of the minorities remaining' after the exchange 'would be those supplied both by the laws of the country and by the liberal policy of Turkey with regard to all communities whose members have not deviated from their duty as Turkish citizens'.
 An exchange would also be useful as a response to violence in the Balkans; 'there were', in any event, 'over a million Turks without food or shelter in countries in which neither Europe nor America took nor was willing to take any interest'.